I'm a member

 Printer Friendly Version

-DESCRIPTIONFunctional magnetic resonance imaging (fMRI) is a noninvasive method for evaluation of eloquent brain areas.
-Images are collected while specific activities are performed in order to assist in the presurrgical localization of critical cortical areas and evaluation of language lateralization.
+Functional magnetic resonance imaging (fMRI) is a noninvasive method for localizing areas of brain function and has been used for the presurgical evaluation of eloquent brain areas.
+Images are collected while specific activities are performed to assist in the localization of critical cortical areas and evaluation of language lateralization. fMRI is also being investigated in combination with diffusion tensor imaging, which measures white matter tract organization, and electroencephalography (EEG) to identify seizure focus.

-Functional MRI is an activation method that uses sequences based on T2-weighted blood oxygen (BOLD).
+Functional MRI is an activation method that uses sequences based on T2-weighted blood oxygen level-dependent response.
 These studies are often done on MR scanners with field strengths of 1.5 Tesla or greater.
-The interhemispheric difference between activated volumes in the left and right hemispheric regions of interest is calculated as the laterality index, which ranges from -1 to 1.
+The interhemispheric difference between activated volumes in the left and right hemispheric regions of interest is calculated as the laterality index (LI), which ranges from -1 to 1.
 A positive laterality index is considered left-dominant, while a negative laterality index is right dominant.
-Functional MRI-determined laterality indices may be derived for several different functional areas (regions of interest) that include either Broca’s area (language production) or Wernicke’s area (language comprehension).
+Functional MRI-determined laterality indices may be derived for several different functional areas (regions of interest) that include either the Broca area (language production) or Wernicke area (language comprehension).
 Various thresholds (e.g., -0.1 to +0.1, or -0.5 to +0.5) have been proposed to differentiate laterality from bilaterality.
-Bilateral activation patterns can result from the detection of language-associated, but not language-essential cortex.
+Bilateral activation patterns can result from the detection of language-associated, but not the language-essential cortex.
 Therefore, bilateral activation is not necessarily indicative of a bilateral distribution of language-essential cortex and may be task dependent.
 In addition, sensitivity and specificity may change with the application of different statistical thresholds.

 Functional MRI is considered investigational for all other applications.